-This page, in common with MORE GUESTS and EVEN MORE GUESTS, features the work of a number of poets and prose writers.
+This page, revised in August 2022, features the work of a number of poets and prose writers.

 Click the black buttons above the short biography of each guest writer to see a sample of work.

 Petru Iamandi (b.
-Galatz, Romania).
-Associate Professor at the University of Galatz, specialising in English and Romanian literature, with special reference to speculative fiction.
+Galati, Romania) is a retired Associate Professor at the University of Galati, specialising in English and Romanian literature, with special reference to speculative fiction.
 Has translated many volumes from English to Romanian, others from Romanian to English, and has edited or co-edited several other books.
 Is also the author of an English-Romanian dictionary and has co-written a number of text books for students of English.
 Has placed numerous English-Romanian translations of essays, poetry, fiction and articles in Romania and many of his translations have appeared in the UK and the USA.

 Matías was founding co-editor of the multilingual literary review La Carta de Oliver.
 He has written for the Buenos Aires Herald translated into Spanish Iain Sinclair's novel White Chappell, Scarlet Tracings.
 Publications include Fagans - El viaje y los viaje, Studio and Diarios y miniaturas, (Simurg, 1999).
 A number of poems and prose writings have been published in the UK.

 Robert Nisbet taught English for 30 years in grammar and comprehensive schools and is now an associate lecturer in creative writing at Trinity College Carmarthen.
 His Downtrain was published in the Spring of 2004 by Parthian.
 His main activity at present is poetry.
 Robert is proud to be lifelong supporter of Haverfordwest Football Club.